yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/debug-flow.md

 ### Utilize the debug feature

-When you [test a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/configureflow#-3-test-a-specific-flow) in your bot, you'll notice that the bot automatically conducts a step-by-step debugging of each phase of the conversation.
+When you [test a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/configureflow#-3-test-a-specific-flow) in your AI-agent, you'll notice that the AI-agent automatically conducts a step-by-step debugging of each phase of the conversation.
 It provides insights into the occurrences at each conversation stage.
-This feature is valuable for identifying the precise point in the flow where the bot's functionality encountered an issue.
+This feature is valuable for identifying the precise point in the flow where the AI-agent's functionality encountered an issue.

    <img src="https://i.imgur.com/andTLxy.png" alt="drawing" width="30%"/>